Anish-M-code/share_secrets/README.md

 1) Converts your secret to random unguessable backup codes.
 Limitations only maximum 10 shares/codes and minimum 2 shares is allowed.

-2)Reconstructs your secret from your backup codes on Demand.
+2) Reconstructs your secret from your backup codes on Demand.

 Properties:-